Group Exhibition

 About

-Film photography continues to shape contemporary photographic practice.
-Working with formats ranging from 35mm film and medium format cameras to large format photography, the artists in this exhibition demonstrate how analog methods remain central to the visual language of photography today.
-The subtle texture of photographic grain, the tonal depth of film negatives, and the discipline required when every frame counts create images that feel materially connected to the act of seeing.
+Working with formats ranging from 35mm and medium format cameras to large format photography, the artists in this exhibition demonstrate how analog methods continue to shape contemporary photographic practice.
+The texture of grain, the tonal depth of film negatives, and the discipline required when every frame counts create images that remain deeply connected to the act of seeing.

 Featuring work by: